Zuni Cafe Restaurant Review, San Francisco

 Be sure to check out the Zuni Cafe Book

 Zuni Cafe is a popular American restaurant on Market street near Hayes Valley.
 Judy Rodgers has served classic fare that stays timeless since their inception in 1979.
-Menu changes daily and they use sustainable and humane ingredients.
+She passed away in 2013, but her tradition continues.
+Menu changes daily, yet the classics stay one.
+Zuni uses sustainable and humane ingredients.
 They are packed most of the time.
 Bar tables are available first come first serve.
+Our last meal was takeout during the Pandemic in 2021.

-Decor, Vibe – Odd, pie shaped building with exposed brick, large windows, large bar area and oyster bar.
-Lots of folks in their 30′s to 50′s, better dressed, a bit of a scene.
+Decor, Vibe – Zuni Cafe is an odd, pie shaped building with exposed brick, large windows, large bar area and oyster bar.
+Noisy and crowded with Lots of folks in their 30’s to 50’s, better dressed, a bit of a scene.
+Their seats are old school wooden ones with no cushions.
+Zuni has paper covering their tablecloths, making this a bit of an anachronism.

-Chicken for two ($48) roasted in the brick oven, warm bread salad with scallions, currants, and pine nuts is their signature dish.
+Chicken for two ($48) roasted in the brick oven with white wine and marjoram, warm bread salad with scallions, currants, and pine nuts is their signature dish.
+This dish is good enough for 3 people.
 Order it as soon as you sit down, as it takes an hour.
 Some of the best chicken around, it was juicy and tender.
-Bread was crispy.
-It is good reheated.
+Even the breast meat was good.
+Baked Bread was crispy and a perfect accent.
+A bit of a char.
+This chicken was still good when reheated the next day.
+They vary the accompaniments such as the vegetable from time to time.
+This dish is often imitated but rarely surpassed.

-Oysters ($12) Wescott Pacific, Hog Kumamoto, and Olympias were fresh and served with champagne vinegrette.
+Oysters ($12) Wescott Pacific, Hog Kumamoto, and Olympias were fresh and served with champagne vinaigrette.
+On another visit we ordered the smallest ones, Washington Kumamoto, Sand Isle Kumamoto, Kusshi, and Olympia ($3.25 – $3.50 each).
+Freshly shucked, simple but excellent.

 Piccolo fritto ($11) deep-fried radicchio, onions, and lemon with balsamic vinegar was crunchy and satisfying.
 How could deep fried food not be?